 Permit applications for Class 1 oversize/overmass and special purpose vehicles and all Class 3 vehicles with routes entirely within South Australia that were submitted to the NHVR prior to the 27 February 2014, but not processed before that date, are being redirected to DPTI for assessment and permit issue.

 Existing local government pre-approvals can continue to be used for applications submitted to the NHVR or DPTI.
-Proof of pre-approval must however be provided with your access permit application and your vehicle cannot travel on the pre-approved route until an access permit has been issued.
+Proof of pre-approval must be provided with your access permit application and your vehicle cannot travel on the pre-approved route until an access permit has been issued.

-DPTI is doing all it can to process applications received under this delegation within similar timeframes to those before the commencement of the NHVR, with many being processed within the same day.
+DPTI is doing all it can to process applications received under this delegation within similar time frames to those before the commencement of the NHVR, with many being processed within the same day.

-Where required routes use local government roads there's still a need to obtain formal consent from the relevant local Council or Councils (unless pre-approval is provided) before a permit can be issued.
+Where required routes use local government roads there's still a need to obtain formal consent from the relevant local Councils (unless pre-approval is provided) before a permit can be issued.